hamza-elesi/Complete-data-analysis-project/README.md

 ## Setup and Installation
 Ensure you have Python installed on your system.
 Then, install the necessary libraries using:
 ```
+py -m evnv Name_of_your_Environment   # create a virtual envirement to avoid requirements issues
 pip install -r requirements.txt

 ```